-This plant community consists of mature Gambel oak trees that dominate the overstory and wheatgrasses dominate the understory.
+This plant community consists of mature Gambel oak trees that dominate the overstory and Slender wheatgrass and/or Bluebunch wheatgrass that dominate the understory.
 Mountain brome, Geyer sedge, as well as other cool season grasses may be present.
-Common shrubs and forbs are Mountain snowberry, Saskatoon serviceberry, and a suite of other species adapted to grow either in the interspaces or under the canopy of Gambel oak stands.
+Common shrubs and forbs are Mountain snowberry, Utah serviceberry, yarrow, and a suite of other species adapted to grow either in the interspaces or under the canopy of Gambel oak stands.
 Bare ground is not common and no non-native plants are present.